albertomontesg/davis-interactive/docs/pages/challenge.md

 </div>

-Given this curve, two parameters will be extracted to rank the user's models in order to compare them:
+Given this curve, two parameters are extracted to rank the user's models in order to compare them:

 * $AUC$: Area under the curve.
 The area under the previous curve will be computed and normalized by the total available time.